Tuesday bell ringing practices no longer take place at St. Mary's.

 a moody view with the moon backlighting the tower

-Our thanks to Mr. Terry Greenacre, Tower Captain of St. Margaret's, King's Lynn (now King's Lynn Minster) for the following 100
+Our thanks to the late Mr. Terry Greenacre, a past Tower Captain of St. Margaret's, King's Lynn (now King's Lynn Minster) for the following 100

 year old news item.
 We have seen many versions of our village name and Holme-on-Sea is amongst the more interesting...
 Good to see that the village

 ringers were managing to remain 'pious' during the New Year celebrations!